kikipet/HALO/meeting-7-14-19.md

 ```
 If you see anything different starting with `tty` that could very well be where the sensor is.
 My guess is something like `ttyUSB***`.
 Try it, there shouldn't be any harm in doing so.

-3. I think you'll be okay just running the program.
+3. Run `co2.py`.

 Like I said, among everything we're hooking up to the Pi, I know the least about this sensor.

 ### GPS Tracker